rust-lang/blog.rust-lang.org/posts/2024-09-24-webassembly-targets-change-in-default-target-features.md

 years), and there may be breakage that happens.

-If you're using a WebAssembly engine that does not support the modules emitted by Nightly Rust and LLVM 19 then your options are:
+If you're using a WebAssembly engine that does not support the modules emitted by Rust 1.82 beta and LLVM 19 then your options are:

 * Try seeing if the engine you're using has any updates available to it.
 You might be using an older version which didn't support a feature but a newer